pwsafe/pwsafe/README.md

 Internationalization (Non-English Support)
 ==========================================
-Thanks to the help of volunteers from all over the world, PasswordSafe has built-in support for the following languages:
+Thanks to the help of volunteers from all over the world, Password Safe has built-in support for the following languages:
 - Arabic
 - Czech